RFlintstone/RFlintstone/README.md

 💻 I'm currently working on [FlareHTTP](https://github.com/RFlintstone/FlareHTTP)

-🔬 I’m currently learning Kubernetes
+🔬 I’m currently learning Kubernetes, planning to look into stuff like CMake and Apache Cassandra

 💡 I occasionaly participate in Hackathons